joshdhenry/RainOrShine/README.md

   removeAdsPurchased - Whether the user has purchased the removal of ads.

 API Keys

+These API keys are listed under my name and can cost me money if the usage is high.
+Please do not take these API keys and please use them responsibly.
+Thank you!

 All APIKeys
   TestGoogleMobileAdsAdUnitID - used for testing Ads.
 Not for use in the live app.